 Can I bring donations?
 Yes, we accept donations on Wednesdays, 6-7 pm & Thursdays 4-7 pm when we are open.

 **Please note: we cannot accept clothing, opened containers, expired goods, vitamins or over-the-counter medicines.
-For more information on what we accept or need, you can check out our wishlist or reach out to Maria at email@example.com.
+For more information on what we accept or need, you can check out our wishlist or reach out to Cara at firstname.lastname@example.org.
+You can also call us at (646) 653-3831.

 Who can get food?
 Anyone.
 Really, we mean it – anyone.
 We feed everyone, regardless of race, gender, immigration status, economic situation, sexual orientation, faith background (or lack of one).
 We will give you food if you are drunk or high, provided you are not violent.